DamonHu/DDKitSwift/example/Pods/ZXKitCore/README.md

 [中文文档](./README_zh.md)

-`ZXKitSwift` is a development and debugging tool integrated with iOS platform, named after my favorite novel "Zhu Xian". `ZXKitCore` is the supporting framework of `ZXKitSwift`, which is mainly used by developers of `ZXKitSwift`.
+`ZXKitCore` is the supporting framework of zxkit plug-ins.
+It provides plug-in display, management and other functions.
+You can quickly develop and display zxkit plug-ins by implementing the `ZXKitPluginProtocol`.
+This document provides plug-in development tutorials and use tutorials, which developers can view as needed.

 > 天地不仁，以万物为刍狗
 >
 > The world is not benevolent, and everything is a dog

-## 1、Add plugin for ZXKit
+## Develop a ZXKit plugin

-If you need to develop a custom plug-in, you only need to implement `ZXKitPluginProtocol`.
-The way of implementation is very simple.

 ## 1. Import the core file